With school around the corner, school supply drives for students have started

 “We know how important it is that our students have the tools they need to start the year off right,” Quad-City Times Publisher Deb Anselm said.
 “We also know the need will be great this year, so it’s critical that this drive is a success.
 We’re happy to provide a convenient drop-off location and do what we can to support the United Way and others in this important initiative.”

-Pack the Bus events will be held throughout the Quad-Cities July 1-31 at Ascentra Credit Union, July 6-Aug.
-2 at Carpetland USA, July 23 at WQAD, July 1-24 at State Farm, July 1-31 at Mel Foster and July 1-31 at Bethany for Children and Families.
+Pack the Bus events will be held throughout the Quad-Cities through July 31 at Ascentra Credit Union, through Aug.
+2 at Carpetland USA, July 23 at WQAD, through July 24 at State Farm, through July 31 at Mel Foster and through July 31 at Bethany for Children and Families.

 Supplies can also be dropped off throughout the month of July at the Bettendorf District Administration Center, the Davenport Achievement Center, Pleasant Valley High School, as well as Moline, Rock Island-Milan and East Moline.